near/docs/docs/3.tutorials/auction/1-basic.md

 ## Conclusion

 In this part of the tutorial, we've seen how a smart contract stores data, mutates the stored data and views the data.
 We also looked at how both unit and integration tests are written and how to execute them.
 Finally, we saw how to compile, deploy and interact with the contract through the CLI on testnet.
-In the [next part](./2-locking.md), you'll edit the existing contract and add a new method so the contract can be locked.
+In the [next part](./2-locking.md), we'll edit the existing contract and add a new method so the contract can be locked.
 We'll also update the tests accordingly to reflect the changes to the contract.